cmse822/project-1-team-8/Project1WriteUp.md

         - L3 cache 12 MB
     Peak performance = 6 cores _2.6 GHz_ 1 FPU = 15.6 GFlops/s = 15600 Mflops/s

+    On Jacob's laptop:
+        - 1.4 GHz processor
+        - L1 cache:
+        - L2 cache:
+        - L3 cache:
+    Peak performance = 4 cores _1.4 GHz_ 1 FPU = 5.6 GFlops/s = 5600 Mflops/s

-5. Now repeat the performance measurement for a range of matrix size `N` from 1 to 10,000,000.
+7. Now repeat the performance measurement for a range of matrix size `N` from 1 to 10,000,000.
 Make a plot of the resulting measured Gflop/s vs. `N`.
 On this plot place a horizontal line representing the theoretical peak performance based upon your system's clock speed.

-6. How does the measured performance for multiple _N_'s compare to peak?
+8. How does the measured performance for multiple _N_'s compare to peak?
 Are there any "features" in your plot?
 Explain them in the context of the hardware architecture of your system.
 Include in your write-up a description of your system's architecture (processor, cache, etc.).

 To your project git repo, commit your code for performing the matrix-matrix multiply performance measurements, the plots of your results, and a brief write-up (in plain text or markdown) addressing the above questions and discussing your results.
 Pay particular attention to the comparison between different architectures and give explanations for them.